im-kvijay/cf_ai_edgeComposer/PROMPTS.md

 execute.

 correct errors and complete a code audit as you hook up portions of vibeSDK. inform me of every change you made and its purpose. then, summarize the state of the entire codebase and project.

+implement gptoss in place of llama 3.3. ive attatched the openAI harmony prompt system for you.

+revert. add a framework (names and basic info) for more tools that could aid the usefulness of the project